GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/112-html-and-css.md

 ![html-image](images/111/111-23.png)

  c.
 Copy the full path of your file and paste it into the browser address bar.
-CTRL + Left Click (on Mac) or Right Click (on Windows) on the index.html file in the panel on the left and select “Copy Path”.
+CTRL + Left Click (on Mac) or Right Click (on Windows) on the `index.html` file in the panel on the left and select "Copy Path".
 Then, paste the path in the web browser.

 ![html-image](images/111/111-24.png)